-During the 2012-13 reading period, we will be accepting submissions from Sept.
-15th 2012 through Jan.
-15th 2013.
+Our next submission period will begin on September 15, 2020.
+Please check back in September for further details about when the period will close.
 All submissions received during the reading period will be read.
 The response time will vary according to the number of submissions.
-We make every effort to respond to all submissions within four months of receipt.
+We make every effort to respond to all submissions within six months of receipt.

-Please submit no more than one submission in a given genre while a decision from us is outstanding; multiple submissions sent in the same genre will be returned unread.
+Please submit no more than one submission in a given genre during this reading period; multiple submissions sent in the same genre will be returned unread.
 Simultaneous submissions are permitted.
 Please notify us immediately if the work has been accepted elsewhere:

 - For prose and drama submissions, please use your submittable.com account to withdraw your piece